Don’t know how to use webP in WordPress? Don’t worry! By the end of this blog, you will know what is WebP and how you can add it to your WordPress.

 Pros and Cons of webP

-As discussed above also, the main purpose of changing file format is to provide a web-focused option that is superior to both PNG and JPEG.
+As discussed above, the main purpose of changing file format is to provide a web-focused option that is superior to both PNG and JPEG.
 WebP image type loads faster when compared to the loading of JPEG and PNG.

 If you own a website where there are fewer images, the loading time will be marginal.
 But if you own a site where there are lots of images like an eCommerce store, then it is always advised to compress your image size.

 Images take space regardless of the procedure they have been saved.
-The more images or other media you add to your site, there are more chances of laggy performance.
+The more images or other media you add to your site, there is more chance of laggy performance.
 And not to mention the loading experience gets worse.
 Just like the other important points, you add to your checklist before uploading it, compressing image size should also be added.

 Another pro of using webP images in WordPress is that it supports transparency.
 Transparent images are incredible as they merge well with the background, if you want, and don’t feel like an outsider.

-You might be wondering that even if the webP has so many benefits, why it is not used by many people?
-The major drawback of webP is that it is not currently supported by all the web browsers.
+You might be wondering why even if the webP has so many benefits, why it is not used by many people.
+The major drawback of webP is that it is not currently supported by all web browsers.
 The list of browsers supporting webP is increasing day by day but it is still not supported by all the web browsers.